LambdaTest/wdio-lambdatest-service/README.md

 ## Configuration

 WebdriverIO has LambdaTest support out of the box.
 You should simply set `user` and `key` in your `wdio.conf.js` file.
+To enable the feature for app automation, set `product: 'appAutomation'` in your `wdio.conf.js` file.
 This service plugin provides supports for [LambdaTest Tunnel](https://www.lambdatest.com/support/docs/troubleshooting-lambda-tunnel/).
 Set `tunnel: true` also to activate this feature.

 ```js
 // wdio.conf.js